Department of Architecture Honor Code

 The Honor Code of the University of Memphis Department of Architecture states: "I will not lie, cheat, or steal nor tolerate those who do."

 Students must also abide fully by the policies, rules, and regulations set forth in the Department of Architecture Student Policies Manual and the applicable documents of the University of Memphis.
 Among these are the Code of Student Rights and Responsibilities.
-Additional information may be obtained from the University of Memphis Student Accountability, Outreach and Support.
+Additional information may be obtained from the University of Memphis Student Accountability.

 New Student Orientation

 All incoming First Year students must attend the UofM New Student Orientation (NSO).
 There are special NSO sessions specifically for Architecture and Interior Architecture majors.
 Please check with the Orientation Office for dates and details.
 Parents are encouraged to attend the NSO sessions in the Department of Architecture with the students.
 Transfer students should consult with the Department of Architecture regarding NSO.

 All students intending to pursue the Bachelor of Fine Arts degree within the Department of Architecture must complete the Entrance Evaluation.
 This is in addition to the admission requirements of the University of Memphis.
 The Evaluation consists of an application form, a writing element, and a portfolio of representative work.
 Submissions are reviewed by faculty and applicants are accepted on the basis of potential in the study of architecture or interior architecture.
 More information is provided at the Department of Architecture New Student Orientation (see above) and in the ARCH 1120 Introduction to Architecture + Design course.